skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 pitted against each other, until at last someone suggests Lucan Forwinol.
 At the mention of this name Skeeve chimes in, "I completely agree!
 You know, it's funny you should bring him up.
-I'm doing some historical research and... well... is he still around?"
+I'm doing some historical research and… well… is he still around?"

 They are amused by the question, "Of course not," says one, "he died over a century ago."